RemleyNick/react-portfolio/README.md

+# Better Back Health

+A React project to help individuals suffering from back pain.

+## Description

+This application allows the user to enter their daily pain score that day, and based on their pain rating, a corresponding exercise will populate.
+In the future, I will add the ability for multiple exercises to populate for each pain rating.

+---

-# Getting Started with Create React App and Redux
+## Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.